Why This Matters

 - Enlightenment feminist who applied rationalist philosophy to gender, arguing women's apparent inferiority resulted from lack of education, not nature

-- Proto-feminist theorist whose work predates organized movements but established the intellectual case for women's equality
+- Her work predates organized movements but established the intellectual case for women's equality by insisting women were rational beings capable of the same moral and intellectual development as men

 Simone de Beauvoir

-- Existentialist framework applied to gender, analyzing how women are constructed as "the Other" in relation to men
+- Applied an existentialist framework to gender, analyzing how women are constructed as "the Other" in relation to men.
+In her view, femininity isn't a biological given but a set of meanings imposed by society.

-- Second-wave foundation whose work on social construction of gender influenced virtually every feminist theorist who followed
+- Her work on the social construction of gender influenced virtually every feminist theorist who followed and laid the groundwork for second-wave feminism

-Compare: Wollstonecraft vs. de Beauvoir—both wrote foundational feminist texts, but Wollstonecraft argued women should be treated as rational beings, while de Beauvoir analyzed how society constructs femininity itself.
-If an FRQ asks about the evolution of feminist theory, trace this line from Enlightenment rationalism to existentialist social construction.
+Compare: Wollstonecraft vs. de Beauvoir: both wrote foundational feminist texts, but Wollstonecraft argued women should be treated as rational beings, while de Beauvoir analyzed how society constructs femininity itself.
+If an exam asks about the evolution of feminist theory, trace this line from Enlightenment rationalism to existentialist social construction.

 First-Wave Activists: The Fight for Suffrage